-In addition to lifestyle measures, all patients with diabetes and BP >130/80 mm Hg should be started on once daily RAAS blocker and the dose maximized within the first month of treatment if BP is not <130/80 mm/Hg.
-If BP is >20/10 mm Hg above goal, then combination therapy with RAAS blocker and either a diuretic (thiazide diuretic if GFR >30 ml/min or loop diuretic if GFR is lower) or a calcium channel blocker (CCB) started.
+In addition to lifestyle measures, all patients with diabetes and BP >140/90 mm Hg should be started on once daily RAAS blocker and the dose maximized within the first month of treatment if BP is not <130/80 mm/Hg.
+If the BP is >160/100, two pharmacologic agents should be initiated and titrated in addition to lifestyle measures.
+If BP is >20/10 mm Hg above goal, then combination therapy with RAAS blocker and either a diuretic (thiazide diuretic if GFR >30 ml/min or loop diuretic if GFR is lower) or a dihydropyridine calcium channel blocker (CCB) started.

 When choosing an ACEI or ARB, the dose should be titrated to the maximally tolerated dose necessary to reach goal BP.